Antique American Indian Art, LLC

 AAIA, llc maintains an extensive library on Native American artifacts and values research & education in the field.
 Public & private lectures and consultations are hosted regularly by Matt Wood, and AAIA's online appraisal service educates hundreds of people monthly on their own Indian artifacts.

-Matt Wood's AAIA, llc provides professional cleaning and restoration services for Navajo rugs, Indian basketry, Pueblo pottery, Indian jewelry, beadwork, and Kachina doll carvings.
+AAIA, llc provides professional cleaning and restoration services for Navajo rugs, Indian basketry, Pueblo pottery, Indian jewelry, beadwork, and Kachina doll carvings.

-Always selling, buying, consigning, appraising, and restoring American Indian art, Matt Wood's AAIA, llc is at your service.
+We are Always selling, buying, consigning, appraising, and restoring American Indian art, Matt Wood's AAIA, llc is at your service.

 Hopi Indian Kachina doll carving contemporary Morning Singer